 10.1 Spam, also known as junk mail, is an unsolicited commercial email message, commonly sent in bulk email messages.
-Unsolicited means that the recipient has not granted verifiable permission for the message to be sent.
-Bulk means that the message is sent as part of a larger collection of messages, all having substantively identical content.
+“Unsolicited” means that the recipient has not consented to the message being sent.
+“Bulk” means that the message is sent as part of a larger collection of messages, all having substantively identical content.
 The term 'spamming' refers to transmitting, distributing or delivering any unwanted commercial e-mail correspondence, especially in mass quantities, through the electronic means of communication.

 Measures to prevent spam